likicv/usysml-test-cases/test_cases.md

 represent usage of a part definition.
 See [Test Case 01-003](#test-case-01-003-partusage-element).

-In the textual notation example given above, the following elements are *PartDefinition*:
+In the example given above, the following elements are *PartDefinition*:
 * `part def Vehicle;` -- 'Vehicle' is *PartDefinition* without the body specified
 * `part def Wheel { part def Lugbolt; }` -- 'Wheel' is *PartDefinition*